jelastic-jps/java-memory-agent/README.md

 >
 > In order to avoid this, consider to [increase the number of instances](https://docs.jelastic.com/multi-nodes) within a target environment layer so that the required changes could be applied sequentially, by restarting them one-by-one.

-Herewith, the originally used application parameters are automatically backed up and could be easily restored with a simple add-on removal, if needed (see the details within the dedicated section below)
+Herewith, the originally used application parameters are automatically backed up and could be easily restored with a simple add-on removal, if needed (see the details within the dedicated section below).

 ## How to Install Java Memory Agent to Jelastic Environment